Key takeaways

 • Day 1: Chengdu Research Base 7:30–10:30am, then Wuhou Temple + Jinli Old Street + a Sichuan-opera face-changing evening show.

-• Day 2: Dujiangyan day trip — panda base morning, irrigation system + Mt Qingcheng afternoon (or the Dujiangyan keeper experience day if booked).
+• Day 2: Dujiangyan day trip — Panda Valley in the morning, irrigation system + Mt Qingcheng in the afternoon.
+All three need separate advance bookings.

 • Day 3: things to do in Chengdu — Leshan Giant Buddha day trip or Mt Emei overnight.